uk1124/Socially-Social/README.md

-A Social Media App (Using Firebase).
-In this, User can sign up through Google's Firebase authentication.
-The user can upload posts and like the posts of others.
+- A simple user-friendly Social Media App in which an user can Sign-in using Google's Firebase authentication.
+- The user can upload text posts and can also like the posts of others.